luiscielak/EmpathyTotems/Design-Document.md

 This project investigates how people can gain a better understanding of human emotions by interacting with data systems as part of their environment.

 In everyday life we receive and emit information rooted to our internal emotional network.
-Often times our expression of these subconscious emotions is abstract, and has little or no value during heated relationship arguments.
+Often times our expression of these subconscious emotions is abstract, and has little or no value when trying to remediate heated relationship arguments.

 It is only after we have a deep understanding of our own emotions that we can reach a certain level of empathy.
 Empathy is seeing the world through other people's eyes.
 This is an important step in the path of accomplishing long-lasting human relationships.